GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 By the time I am 30 I want to be able to:

 - Squat 300 pounds
-- Deadlift 400 pounds
+- Dead-lift 400 pounds
-- Do ten pullups in a row
+- Do ten pull-ups in a row
 - Be able to run 5 kilometers

 Currently I am: